 10) My Bed- Tracey Emin, 1998

 When the artist installed the art piece at the 1999 Turner Prize Exhibition, it received intense negative feedback.
 The art piece is essentially an unmade bed which the artist used when she was suffering from depression after a bad breakup.
-The piece is surrounded by objects such as crumpled tissues, cigarettes, empty vodka bottles and condoms.
+Objects such as crumpled tissues, cigarettes, empty vodka bottles and condoms surround the piece.
 However, due to its raw nature, it caused great public outrage; with various critic labelling her work as crude, primitive, uninteresting, ill-informed and objectionable.

 Enjoyed the above article?
 You may also enjoy 12 Clever War Propaganda Posters